choperlizer/Dojima/README.md

 # Tulpenmanie
-A graphical speculation platform in PyQt4

-## Objectives
- - Provide a normalized trading experience across disparate markets, exchanges, and instruments.
- - Present a modular interface optimized for multi-monitor and tiling window managers.
+A graphical speculation platform in PyQt4 that aims to provide a normalized trading experience across disparate markets, exchanges, and assets, with a GUI targeted at users with multi-monitor and tiling window managers.
- - Hasten the obsolescence of legal tender and repressive financial regulation.

 ## Supported Exchanges
  - [Bitstamp](https://www.bitstamp.net/)